My boyfriend is depressed

 It’s OK to tell your partner if you’re finding things tough, but make sure you separate the illness from the person.
 You’re dating them, not their depression, however it may sometimes feel.

-Depression can actually have positive effects in the long-term.
+Depression can actually have some positive effects in the long-term.
 “It’s a horrendous condition that wipes you out and takes you down, but if you’ve been through depression you’ll probably have an honesty and integrity that people who are charging through life very often don’t have,” says Emer.

-My boyfriend/girlfriend won’t have sex with me
+My girlfriend/boyfriend is depressed & won’t have sex

 “If your partner has depression you can end up feeling very unwanted and very unloved,” says Emer.
 It can be ego-crushing if they don’t seem to fancy you any more, but try to remember that it really isn’t personal.